Own the assets that keep Australia running.

 Build fast, scale cheap, maintain locally.
 If it can’t be stood up quickly, serviced by local hands, and replicated without drama, we pass.

+My name is Nicolas Jabbour.
 I trained as an economist, then spent years modelling energy markets and cost-of-living drivers.
-REO exists to build the assets that bend real costs down and national resilience up—and to let everyday people own a stake.
+REO exists to build assets that reduce real costs, strengthen national resilience, and allow everyday people to own a stake.

 We finance specific sites—generation and storage, processing upgrades, depots and rail, farmland, schools and hospitals, data centres—with disciplined underwriting and operators who have skin in the game.
 If you operate or invest with patience and alignment, we’ll talk.
 Otherwise, we’re busy building.